 When you become a WVLA graduate, you will experience being valued and supported by a community of nearly one thousand graduates throughout the state of West Virginia who have a common set of skills and training.
 You can become a part of a community where everyone is included and nobody is left out.
 You will gain a set of supporters who are organized and motivated equipped with the transformational skills to recognize opportunities for positive community change.

 Grant funds pay for you to participate at no cost.
 Apply to attend online or submit an application to the address listed below.
-The West Virginia Leadership Academy for Consumers and Families is led by Dave Sanders & Linda Pauley, Project Coordinators.
+The West Virginia Leadership Academy for Consumers and Families is led by Dave Sanders & Ardella Cottrill, Project Coordinators.
 For more information contact:

 Dave Sanders, PR